PostHog/posthog.com/contents/docs/plugins/build.md

 ### processEventBatch function

 `processEventBatch` works just like `processEvent`, except it takes a batch of events at once, rather than one event at a time.
-It also returns an array of events.
+It also returns an array of events (although not necessarily with the same number of events as the input array).
 This is especially useful for plugins that export data out of PostHog, so that they do not need to make an HTTP request with every incoming event.

 > **Note:** Your plugin can use `processEvent` or `processEventBatch`.
 Currently, if both are present, `processEventBatch` will not run.